ibm-cloud-docs/vpc/cr-delete-table.md

 * **ROUTING_TABLE** is the ID of the VPC routing table.
 * **-f, --force** forces the operation without confirmation.

-## Deleting a routing table by using the API
+## Deleting a routing table with the API
 {: #cr-delete-table-using-the-api}
 {: api}